-The new dance rage at the moment seems to be the ballet turning board.
+The dance rage at the moment seems to be the ballet turning board.
 This board also goes by other names like dance turn board, pirouette turning board or just plain TurnBoard.

 It seems like this is the must have for any dancer who wants to improve their turns.